 To fill out the registration form, families will need to provide information about themselves and their child.
-At this stage they do not need to attach any supporting documentation.
+At this stage they may ask to attach any supporting documentation.
 They will need a credit card (to pay the registration fee).
 The fee can also be paid in person at [council office].
 This fee is waived for all families and carers eligible for Priority of Access allocation.

-The registration form asks families for:
+The registration form may ask families for:

-- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment. - Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - Is from a multiple birth (triplet or greater) - Is known to Child Protection - Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - [other local criteria].
+- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment.

+- Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - Is from a multiple birth (triplet or greater) - o have had contact with Child Protection - o Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa. - [other local criteria].